IkrashHaroon/python-journey-to-google/README.md

 │       ├── Problem2.py
 │       ├── Problem3.py
 │       ├── Problem4.py
-│       └── Problem5.py
+│       ├── Problem5.py
 │       ├── Problem6.py
 │       ├── Problem7.py
 │       ├── Problem8.py
+│       └── Problem9.py
+├── Chapter 6/
+│   ├── code files...
+│   └── CH 6 - PS/
+│       └── problems...
+├── Chapter 7/
+│   ├── code files...
+│   └── CH 7 - PS/
+│       └── problems...
+├── Chapter 8/
-│       ├── Problem9.py
+│   ├── code files...
+│   └── CH 8 - PS/
+│       └── problems...
 ├── README.md
-└── roadmap.md (coming soon)
+└── roadmap.md
 ```
 🌟 Vision
 I believe in dreaming big and working daily to make it real.
 This repo is not just about code — it's about resilience, clarity, and mastering Python with the intent to join Google as a developer someday. 🏁

 🤝 Let's Connect!
 If you're on a similar journey or want to collaborate or motivate each other — reach out!

 📬 Email: ikrashharoon1236@gmail.com

-⭐ **If this repo helped or inspired you, consider giving it a star!**
+⭐ If this repo helped or inspired you, consider giving it a star!
 It motivates me to keep sharing and building publicly, one step closer to Google. 🚀

-<p align="center"> Built with ❤️ by <strong>Ikrash Ibn Haroon</strong> • #PythonistInProgress 🐍 </p>
+<p align="center"> Built with ❤️ by <strong>Ikrash Ibn Haroon</strong> • #PythonistInProgress 🐍 </p> ```